vladmandic/pigallery/README.md

         set to 0 if you want to disable a specific server
         note that https and http2 require valid SSLKey and SSLCrt
       allowPWA: should application be installable as progressive web application?
-      authForce: force user authentication or allow anonymous users
+      authForce: force user authentication or allow anonymous users?
-      mediaRoot: must be set to a valid folder. used as a root for any location to be analyzed.
+      mediaRoot: used as a root for any location to be analyzed - must be set to a valid folder on a local storage
       defaultLimit: size of initial set of images to set to client before rest is downloaded as a background task
-      forceHTTPS: should any http request be redirected to https?
+      forceHTTPS: should any unsecure http request be redirected to https?

 Optionally edit `client/config.js` for image processing settings
 Key options are: